By Lambert Strether of Corrente.

 — Tom McGinty (@mcgint) July 30, 2018

 “The rise and fall of bees” [The Economist].
 “Bees are wasps that went vegetarian.
 This was a brilliant evolutionary move: they now outnumber wasps by around three to one.
 Instead of hunting creatures that would rather not be eaten, they turned to living things that offered themselves on a plate.
 Bees and flowers evolved together in a gorgeous spiral of mutual dependence.
 Nectar and pollen feed the bees; in return, the plants get to procreate… Mr Hanson cites an authoritative survey showing that around 40% of bee species globally are in decline or threatened with extinction….
 Why?
 Diana Cox-Foster, an entomologist, offers [author Thor] Hanson the theory of the four Ps: parasites, poor nutrition, pesticides and pathogens.
-Widespread culling of flowers is a particular problem. ‘,” she says.” • Or a lawn.
+Widespread culling of flowers is a particular problem.
+‘People look across a park or a golf course and think it’s green and lush, but to a bee it’s like a desert or a petrified forest—there’s nothing to survive on,” she says.” • Or a lawn.
 Plant flowers!
 Especially pollinator-friendly wildflowers!

 The road not taken: